Getting off Antidepressants: Prozac Withdrawal and Addiction

 In rare cases, people may experience mania, which is why it’s critical to have access to qualified healthcare professionals during the detox phase.
-For those whose symptoms are especially severe, there are various medications they can take to make the withdrawal period more manageable.
+For those whose symptoms are especially severe, there are various medications they can take to make the Prozac withdrawal period more manageable.
 The duration and intensity of withdrawal symptoms will ultimately vary among individuals, depending on the extent of the addiction.

 According to the Royal College of Psychiatrists, which conducted a study to determine which antidepressants are most likely to cause withdrawal symptoms, 44 percent of participants coming off fluoxetine, the generic name for Prozac, experienced some form of withdrawal.
-The most common withdrawal symptom was anxiety, followed by dizziness and then vivid dreams.
+The most common withdrawal symptom of Prozac was anxiety, followed by dizziness and then vivid dreams.
 Symptoms typically lasted for a period of six weeks before they subsided.

-When to Stop Prozac
+When to Stop Taking Prozac

 Individuals who have developed an addiction to Prozac should make the commitment to pursue treatment as soon as possible; however, because of the potential for adverse effects when quitting rapidly, they should not simply stop taking the medication.
 Some individuals are unaware they have even developed a dependency on the drug, but it may be obvious to their family and friends.

 If an addiction issue is suspected, discuss the concern with the prescribing physician.
 A medical professional can help to assess the situation.

 How to Come off Prozac